-Top-tip: The first Sunday of every month the museum is open for free to the public.
+Travel Tip: The first Sunday of every month the museum is open for free to the public.

-Between the House of Terror and the Hungarian State Opera House – where your 4 days will end as your last stop in Budapest – you will find plenty of fine cafe’s, restaurants and designer shopping.
+Between the House of Terror and the Hungarian State Opera House, where your 4 days will end as your last stop in Budapest, you will find plenty of fine cafe’s, restaurants and designer shopping.